HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/VolumeAttachmentsApi.md

 Create a new VolumeAttachment

 Adds a new VolumeAttachment which enables a machine to use a volume.
+Note that this API is for creation of a VolumeAttachment for non-Hosts.
+A VolumeAttachment resource must be deleted using the 'DELETE /volume-attachments/{attachmentId}' API.
+For regular hosts, a VolumeAttachment is created via the 'POST /volumes/{volumeId}/attach' API.

 ### Required Parameters